15 Jobs AI Will Replace by 2030 | Gaper.io

 AI underwriting platforms (Blend, Upstart)

 Upstart uses AI credit models that evaluate 1,600+ variables beyond FICO score, approving loans in seconds.
 Blend’s mortgage platform automates income verification, document collection, and initial underwriting review.
-Rocket Mortgage’s “Push Button, Get Mortgage” concept is a directional signal for where retail lending is going.
+Rocket Mortgage’s “Push Button, Get Mortgage” concept is a directional signal for where retail lending is heading.
 The loan officer role is bifurcating: AI handles standard origination, while high-value relationship-based commercial lending remains human-dependent.

 Job #11